Updated: Sep 26, 2022

 prep time: 15 min. cook time: 30-35 min. serves: 3-4

 2 tbsp extra virgin olive oil

 2 tbsp butter

-1 whole lemon, very thinly sliced and seeded
+1 small whole lemon, very thinly sliced and seeded

 1 large shallot, peeled and sliced into thin rings

 1/2 tsp dried red pepper flakes